vi/websocat/doc/clihelp.md

       --random-fast
           For `random:` endpoint, use smaller and faster RNG instead of secure one

+      --write-splitoff <WRITE_SPLITOFF>
+          Specify the write counterpart for `write-splitoff:` overlay.
+Expects a specifier like `tcp:127.0.0.1:1234`, like a positional argument

+      --write-splitoff-omit-shutdown
+          Do not write-shutdown the read part of a `write-splitoff:` overlay

   -h, --help
           Print help (see a summary with '-h')